hughgramel/VicAnalyzerProject/target/vic-analyzer/README.md

 ## Security

 This application is distributed as a signed JAR file with SHA-256 checksums for verification.
-Always download from the official [Releases Page](https://github.com/yourusername/VicAnalyzerProject/releases/latest) and verify the signature and checksum if possible.
+Always download from the official [Releases Page](https://github.com/yourusername/VicAnalyzerProject/releases/latest) and verify the signature and checksum if possible!